Skip to content

 FieldTypeDescriptionExample

-matchesLISTList of all non-overlapping matches found in the input text.
-If the pattern contains capture groups, each match may be a tuple of group values; otherwise, each match is a string.['quick', 'brown']
+matchesLISTList of all matches found in the input text.
+If the pattern contains capture groups, each match may be a string (no groups) or a tuple (one or more groups).
+Returns an empty list if no matches are found.['support', 'sales']

 Important Notes

-• If no matches are found, the output is an empty list.
+• Empty results: If no matches are found, the node outputs an empty list.

 Troubleshooting